 SO, are farmer’s hoarders or collectors?

-#3 Sand blasting was a side line that proved to be extremely lucrative sideline to my business.
+#3 Sandblasting was a sideline that proved to be an extremely lucrative sideline to my business.
 Everybody wants a quote.
 My company took me to a lot of some unusual spots for estimates, but I always ended up back at a farm, with … just lots of barns.

-This elderly farmer just beat me down on my going price; “It is my off season” he said, so I totally understood.
+This elderly farmer just beat me down on my going price; “It is my off-season” he said, so I totally understood.
 I adjusted my price accordingly.
 Almost finished our business, there I’m at it again.
-“So what’s in that barn” I asked him?
-At that point he forget that the equipment he wanted repaired was in that barn.
+“So what’s in that barn,” I asked him?
+At that point, he forgets that the equipment he wanted to be repaired was in that barn.

 He had to show me.

 “Gee, I said as we entered his barn”, I recognize that thing under the tarp, Na he says, junk.
 Porsche 911 under that wrap is not junk.
 You can spot that half round body style anywhere, even if their undercover.
 And what’s that beside it?
 Well, it’s not working right now he said, the contract was up and it’s just sitting there.

 It was a four-man Helicopter, he says he leases out to the hydro, but it’s not working now!